Lokesh832003/Hand_Gesture_Media_Player/README.md

 👆Point - Previous
 🤏Pinch - Volume

 This model is very easy and convenient to use.
 This is especially useful for specially-abled people.
 It can work even while the window is minimized, making it possible to control the playback without any clicks.
 Although it takes up a lot of resources to run, it is reliable.
-In the future, I would like to map more gestures to functions, make it less computationally expensive and integrate an API with which a user make choose their own songs.
+In the future, I would like to map more gestures to functions, make it less computationally expensive and integrate an API with which a user may choose their own songs.